 - Free or low-cost driver training for mature drivers;

-- Convenient and safe walking paths to shopping and health care;
+- Convenient and safe walking and biking paths to shopping and health care;

 - Public transit (including bus routes and taxi service);